Detox with Cereal Grasses

 blog post detox with cereal grass jennifer raye1

 There are many different kinds of cereal grasses.
-Some of the most popular are barley, and wheat grass.
-They all have small differences, but for the most part, their properties, benefits, and uses, are very similar.
+Some of the most popular are barley and wheat grass.
+They all have slight differences, but for the most part, their properties, benefits, and uses are very similar.

 Use cereal grasses for: